 A pattern is a lot of repeating pieces.
 When building a composition, applying this rule can produce interesting effects.
 They work with texture with light - play with shadows - sometimes unexpectedly surprising results are obtained.

-Lines are various – straight, curved, diagonal, lines of electric wires, roads, the horizon.
+Lines are various - straight, curved, diagonal, electric wires, roads, the horizon.
 The direction of the lines has a different emotional color: the horizontal lines are calmer than the vertical ones, the lines running diagonally from the left to the bottom bear tension, and the opposite ones are peaceful.
 It can also be items lined up in a row.
 Images with diagonal lines look more dynamic than horizontal ones.

-Try to remove unnecessary clutter to better build the background for the main subject in the frame.
-When the image is open it is easy to see it.
+Try to remove unnecessary clutter to build better the background for the main subject in the frame.
+When the image is open, it is easy to see it.

 These are geometrically similar shapes, colors, lines, benches in the park, sleepers on rails, lanterns along the road.
-A sufficient number of them – 3, if more, then the rhythm more actively affects the audience’s perception.
-The rhythm is interrupted when color, size, location, etc. change.
+A sufficient number of them - 3, if more, then the rhythm more actively affects the audience's perception.
+The rhythm is interrupted when color, size, location, etc., change.

 There are many times when you can create a frame from surrounding objects.
-Objects that serve as frames in life will help you with this: window frames, street spans, the space between the columns, winter landscapes, where trees, their branches bend under the weight of snow in an arc, and many objects that can be found in the environment.
+Objects that serve as frames in life will help you with this: window frames, street spans, the space between the columns, winter landscapes, where trees, their branches bend under the weight of snow in an arc, and many objects found in the environment.